What is venmo?

 Simplicity is not always the best

 Last but not least, did you know that there are 2 more ways to pay other than clicking the blue button?
-Well, I didn’t until I clicked the 2 circular buttons next to the payment button and figure out they mean ‘Pay by scanning the QR code’ and ‘Pay with Crypto’.
-Fair affordance, but poor signifiers.
-I’d rather use text signifiers to clearly discribe what those buttons are.
+I didn’t until I clicked the 2 circular buttons next to the payment button and figure out they actually are ‘Pay by scanning the QR code’ and ‘Pay with Crypto’ buttons.
+Skipping a text label might make the button design look simpler, but it doesn’t work as a good signifer.
+I’d rather use text signifiers to clearly show the button’s affordance.

 Who to pay?

-Getting to the point, this search field is a bad design.
-It lacks both affordance and signifiers.
+The search field design lacks both affordance and signifiers.
 It lacks affordance because it doesn’t look like a touch field.
-The background of the search field isn’t distinguishable from the screen’s background, which required me time to find out that it’s actually a touchable field.
+The white background of the search field isn’t distinguishable from the screen’s background, which doesn’t deliver that it affords a touch action.
 Plus, the placeholder text doesn’t clearly show what action is available here.
 I would put a verb ‘search’ to indicate that a searching action is possible here.
-In addition, adding a search icon would be a great signifier here.
+In addition, adding a search icon would be a great signifier for a search action.

 How much to pay?

-Once the user enters this page, the numeric keyboard shows up automatically as a good affordance and a signifier that shows one can insert numbers.
+Once the user enters this page, the numeric keyboard shows up automatically as a good feedback that shows they’re on a page where they can insert numbers.
 However, the input field still doesn’t clearly show that it’s a ‘field’, and the text placeholder still lacks a verb of needed action.

 Most importantly, this screen has simplicity, but lacks ‘understandability.’
-For a first-time user like me, we need a clear conceptual model which maps the receiver of the money and the amount of money paying.
-On this screen, neither the receiver’s name in the blue text nor the location of the text reminds the user that they’re the receiver.
+For a first-time user like me, we need a clear conceptual model which maps the recipient of the money and the amount of money paying.
+On this screen, there is no description or an instruction that lets the user ‘Lillian Yang’ is the receiver.
+In the visual mockup, I added the title ‘Sending to…’ to instruct the user that the profile below is the recipient.

-Finally, it’s time to pay.
-Unfortunately, this Pay button doesn’t have an interlock constraint.
-An interlock forces operations to take place in proper sequence.
-When any of the required fields are empty, the pay button should be greyed, showing it’s enabled.
-This way, the user can know that it’s not the right time to pay, something is missing.
+Another problem here is that the Pay button looks always active, even before the user fills up the required information.
+It might need an interlock constraint that forces operations to take place in proper sequence.
+As in my visual mockup, when any of the required fields are empty, the pay button should be greyed, showing it’s disabled.
+This way, the user can know that something is missing.

 Did I… pay?

 Finally, it’s time to pay!
 When the user taps the pay button, it changes to green, showing some feedback that the payment is happening.
-It’s not bad feedback, but… what is the progress bar doing up there?
-Why do we need two separate feedbacks at a distance?
-Could we just merge them into one?
-Plus, why would we leave the previous screen there when we can’t even make any changes anymore?
-Why not take the user to a different loading screen to visibly present that a process is happening?
+It’s not bad, but there is a seperate blue progress bar on the top that serves exactly the same as the green progress bar on the bottom.
+How about merging them into one single bar?
+Plus, why would we make the user stays on the previous screen when they can’t make any changes anymore?
+Why not taking the user to a different loading screen to show more clear feedback?